cliffmccarthy/chatmail-relay/ARCHITECTURE.md

     style nginx-right fill:#f86;
 ```

-(Arrows in this diagram do not have a specific formal meaning; they
+The edges in this graph should not be taken too literally; they
-signify "depends on", or "uses", or "sends data to", or just "relates
+reflect some sort of communication path or dependency relationship
-to".)
+between components of the chatmail server.